radiusxyz/bolt/testnets/holesky/README.md

 you will need to tweak its configuration to make sure that it doesn't fetch blocks from PBS relays directly, otherwise your validators might propose a block that does not adhere to the signed constraints from the Bolt sidecar.

-In particular, you need to [disable external MEV relays](https://github.com/attestantio/vouch/blob/master/docs/blockrelay.md#without-mev-relays), and make sure that  bolt sidecar.
+In particular, you'll need to point any external MEV relays to the sidecar URL.
 Doing so can be done by tweaking the following configuration files:

 #### `execution_config.json`
 ```json